 Campus Store Purchase Orders

 The Campus Bookstore and University Images issue purchase orders directly to vendors due to the nature of their business; this method is practical and efficient, since the items being ordered are for retail sales.
-Invoices are entered into the point-of-sale system, which Accounts Payable accesses to make check payments.
+Invoices are entered into the point-of-sale system and the information is transferred to Accounts Payable to make payments.

 Change funds are used for the operation of cash registers and drawers throughout campus, providing change when needed.